 32. If the QFS must cancel a Tournament all fees will be reimbursed in full.
 If an angler backs out of a Tournament reimbursement will be at the discretion of the Tournament Director.

 33. In the case of a tie for any position, the prize for that position and the position beneath will be added together and distributed equally among the tied teams.

 34. Angler/Team of the Year award will be awarded to the Angler/Team with the lowest aggregate points total for five (5) of the six (6) Tournaments.
-Angler/Team must fish the Peter Thompson Classic to be eligible for the Angler/Team of the year award and Runner -Up prizes.
-The Peter Thompson Classic must count towards Angler/Team of the year and Runner-Up Awards.
+Angler/Team must fish the Peter Thompson Classic to be eligible for the Angler/Team of the year award and Runner -Up prizes and the Peter Thompson Classic result must count towards points for the Angler/Team of the year and Runner-Up Awards .